Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 West Ed is the kind of place that out-of-towners gravitate to, but most locals I know avoid it at all costs.
 But there’s no denying that there’s a whole lot to do at the Mall, besides checking out the 800+ retail shops, that is.

-The Mall boasts one of the world’s largest indoor waterparks (World Waterpark) and indoor amusement parks (Galaxyland).
 The former includes a mind-boggling array of exhilarating waterslides, not to mention bungee jumping and the world’s largest wave pool.
-The latter includes Mindbender, an insane roller coaster ride with three full loops.
+The latter includes Mindbender, an insane roller coaster ride with three full loops (note that as of early 2023, the Mindbender may be retired for good).

-Beyond that, The Mall also has an indoor skating palace, a full replica of Christopher Columbus’ Santa Maria ship, scuba diving, mini golf, IMAX theatre, bowling alley, Europa Boulevard, Chinatown, Bourbon Street (modelled on New Orleans), and numerous restaurants & bars.
+Beyond that, The Mall also has an indoor skating palace, a full replica of Christopher Columbus’ Santa Maria ship, scuba diving, mini golf, IMAX theatre, bowling alley, Europa Boulevard, Chinatown, Bourbon Street (modelled on New Orleans and recently rebranded as “BRBN St.”), and numerous restaurants & bars.

 Last but not least, you can spend the night in a variety of themed rooms at Fantasyland Hotel (see on Booking / TripAdvisor / Agoda), so you could literally plan a whole trip to Edmonton without leaving the Mall.